syaghoubi00/school/data_structures/data_analysis/README.md

    semi-structured format, such as CSV, where each month is associated with its sales value.

-2. **Finding the Best Sales Period**: I would examine all possible consecutive month combinations to find the period with highest average sales.
-This
+2. **Finding the Best Sales Period**: I would use a sliding window algorithm to find the period with highest average sales:
-   includes:

-   - Considering every possible starting month
+   - Initialize variables to track the best period and its sales metrics
-   - For each starting month, analyzing all possible period lengths (from 1 to 12 months)
+   - For each possible window size (from 1 to 12 months)
-   - Since months form an annual cycle, I need to account for periods that wrap around from December to January.
-   - For each combination, calculating the average monthly sales
+   - For each possible starting point, calculate the total and average sales for that window
-   - Tracking which combination yields the highest average
+   - Keep track of the window with the highest average sales
+   - Consider periods that might wrap around from December to January

 3. **Identifying Target Advertising Months**: Once I find the period with highest average sales, I would determine: